bsahann/Frogger/README.md

 game to run.
 This includes setting the video mode, updating the color palette, opening and reading the necessary files, and installing a keyboard handler for player input.
 Once these steps are completed, the game state is set to 0, indicating that the player is currently in the menu.
-When the player presses the enter key, the game state changes to 1 and the game begins.
+When the player presses the enter key, the game state changes to 1 and the game begins.<br />
 <br />
 During the gameplay, the main loop constantly checks for keyboard input and passes it to the register for the program to react to.
 It then initiates the logic_game function, which handles the logic for both the menu and the game.
-In the menu part of the function, the screen is drawn and the function continues to loop until the player begins the game.
+In the menu part of the function, the screen is drawn and the function continues to loop until the player begins the game. <br />
 <br />
 In the game part of the function, the program checks if any arrow keys have been pressed and adjusts the frog's position accordingly.
 It then calls other functions to handle the overall logic of the game, such